 - Healthcare companies – because people will always strive for (or least want to have) health.

 How you can prepare for a global recession

 In many respects, I can’t offer lots of financial advice to you.

 What I mean is, I won’t be saying anything new.

 But I still think it’s important to highlight some considerations, at least for me, as reminders about what’s worked to date in my financial life and reminders for my future self.
 So, here they are:

-Why I will continue to strive for financial independence, and largely forget early retirement.
+Why I will continue to strive for financial independence, and largely forget about retirement.

 The most important financial decisions you and I can make are the next ones.
 Whatever your income level is or whatever your financial situation might be, I hope a significant, prolonged global recession does not occur.
 I’ll still plan for one anyhow.

 Thoughts?
 How might you plan for a global recession?
 Got ideas for me?
 Fire away in the comments section.
 I read every one.